microsoft/vscode-docs/docs/java/java-editing.md

   <source src="/docs/java/java-editing/getter-setter.mp4" type="video/mp4">
 </video>

-While if the class has more than one field, the source action will prompt a quick pick box which allows you to select the target fields to generate the accessor methods.
+If the class has more than one field, the source action will prompt a Quick Pick for you to select the target fields to use to generate the accessor methods.

 ![Advanced Getters Setters](images/java-editing/getter-setter-selection.png)